JXInteractive/FCC-Build-a-Simon-Game/README.md

 ----

 Go ahead and publish your project.
 I've issued a standard MIT license.
-This means there's very few restrictions in how its used/modified/distributed/etc. Although I would appreciate some credit in copyright/license notices in copies of your software.
+This means there's very few restrictions in how it's used/modified/distributed/etc. Although I would appreciate some credit in copyright/license notices in copies of your software.
 Thank you!

 For more information, contact: johnjamesmartin@live.com.